Rugby school inspired founder of modern Games

 "So it both encourages the individual to make the best of their talents and play, if not perish, for the team."

-Rugby School libarian and archivist Rusty MacLean said Arnold's particular genius was to give the senior boys responsibility as well as power.
+Rugby School librarian and archivist Rusty MacLean said Arnold's particular genius was to give the senior boys responsibility as well as power.

 AMATEURISM BATTLE